 Appeal of Final Grade 4.403

 Elgin Community College recognizes faculty have the right and responsibility to assess student performance and assign grades.
-However, in certain, a limited case a student has the right to appeal a final grade.
+However, in certain, limited cases a student has the right to appeal a final grade.
 Final grades assigned for violation of the Administrative Procedure 4.407 (Academic Integrity) may not use this process and should refer to Administrative Procedure 4.407.
-More»
+View procedure 4.407

 The purpose of the grade appeal process is to allow students to appeal a final course grade under specific, limited circumstances.
 The grounds for a student appeal shall include the following: